readium/architecture/proposals/001-format-api.md

   * Returns whether this media type is of an audio clip.
   * Used to determine if a RWPM is an Audiobook publication.
 * `isRWPM: Boolean`
-  * Returns whether this media type is a Readium Web Publication Manifest, so contained by `AudiobookManifest`, `DiViNaManifest` or `WebPubManifest`.
+  * Returns whether this media type is a Readium Web Publication Manifest, so contained by `DiViNaManifest`, `ReadiumAudiobookManifest` or `ReadiumWebPubManifest`.
 * `isLCPProtected: Boolean`
   * Returns whether this media type is of a package protected with LCP.